jonhoo/thesis/000-proposal.md

 ### Technical Approach

-The thesis will build on the work from the 2018 OSDI paper, but go into much more detail specifically about the partially stateful model.
+The thesis will build on the work from the 2018 OSDI paper, but go into more detail specifically about the partially stateful model.
 I will approach the work by specifying the key invariants of partially stateful dataflow, deriving problematic cases that challenge those invariants, and then outlining practical solutions to those cases.
 This includes